I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_callbacks.md

 Must be set to <b>NULL</b> in a Windows 2000 and later driver.

-`dwReserved`

-Specifies reserved fields and must be set to zero.

-`dwReserved0`

-Must be zero.

-`dwReserved1`

-Must be zero.

-`dwReserved2`

-Must be zero.

-`dwReserved3`

-Must be zero.

-`dwReserved4`

-Must be zero.

-`dwReserved5`

-Must be zero.

-`dwReserved6`

-Must be zero.

-`dwReserved7`

-Must be zero.

-`dwReserved8`

-Must be zero

-`dwReserved9`

-Must be zero.

-`dwSize`

-Specifies the size in bytes of this D3DHAL_CALLBACKS structure.

-`GetState`

-Points to the driver-supplied D3DHAL_GETSTATEDATA callback.
-A driver must implement the callback that this member points to.
+`SceneCapture`

+Must be set to <b>NULL</b> in a Windows 2000 and later driver.
+For DirectX 6.0, this was a pointer to the driver-supplied <b>D3dSceneCapture</b> callback.
+For DirectX 7.0 and later, this callback was replaced by the handling of the D3DRENDERSTATE_SCENECAPTURE render state in the <a href="..\d3dhal\nc-d3dhal-lpd3dhal_drawprimitives2cb.md">D3dDrawPrimitives2</a> function.

 `lpReserved10`